sandboxnu/create-sandbox-app/templates/node-fullstack-websocket/README.md

 ## Developing

 Run `yarn dev` at root level to get everything running and hot-reloading. `yarn test` at root level runs all tests, but you can also selectively run tests by running `yarn test` while inside a package.
+Be sure to have the db running with `yarn dev:db:up` before running dev or tests.

+You can run the database detached with `yarn dev:db:up -d`.

 Your IDE should do type-checking for you.
 You can run type-checks manually with `yarn tsc`.

+### Adding an API Route

+1. Add its request body and response types in `common`
+2. Add routes to the hapi server in `server` (using the `common` types)
+3. Add client functions in `api-client` calling the endpoint (using the `common` types)

+### Adding to the frontend app

+Every component in `pages` is served publicly.
+See https://nextjs.org/docs/routing/introduction.
+Break pages down into components and add to `components` folder.

+### Testing

+Integration and unit test files should be colocated with the file they test.
+One exception is app page tests (page folder is public, so tests can't go in there)

+End to end (E2E) testing is in it's own folder and done with Cypress.
+These should be used to test core user flows.

 ## Style